-- Purpose This report is to inform Governance & Audit Committee of treasury activities undertaken for the financial year 2021/22 and confirms, (other than interest rate volatility exposure), that all treasury and prudential indicators have been adhered to.
-The Committee is asked to make any comments or observations, as needed, which will be included in this report when subsequently sent to Cabinet / Council. - Author Head of Finance / Assistant Head of Finance - Ward All - Summary In line with the agreed Treasury Management Strategy, the Council continues to be both a short-term investor of cash and borrower to manage day-to-day cash flows.
+Purpose This report informs Cabinet of treasury activities undertaken in 2021/22 and confirms,

+(other than interest rate volatility exposure), that all treasury and prudential indicators have been adhered to.
+Cabinet is asked to make any comments or observations, as needed, which will be included in this report when subsequently sent to Cabinet.

+Author Head of Finance / Assistant Head of Finance

+Ward All

+Summary In line with the agreed Treasury Management Strategy, the Council continues to be both a short-term investor of cash and borrower to manage day-to-day cash flows.
 Current forecasts indicate that in the future, temporary borrowing will continue to be required to fund normal day-to-day cash flow activities and longer-term borrowing will increase to fund new commitments in the current capital programme as well as the impact of reduced capacity for 'internal borrowing'.
 However, during 2021/22, and symptomatic in the previous year too, the Council has received a net inflow of extra-ordinary resourcing by way of extra RSG and grant whilst also experiencing a significant slippage in the capital programme spending, to become a net investor of funds in the short term, and this has caused the unusual variance and non-compliance against the performance indicator previously set that monitors exposure to interest rate changes.